code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 The <var>home.xhtml</var> page is located in a <var>/secured</var> folder, to which access will be protected by the `LoginFilter`.
 The page contains a basic welcome message returning the full name of the user using the `getName()` method.

-In addition, a <var>'Logout'</var> button is available which allows a user to invalidate the session.
+In addition, a Logout button is available which allows a user to invalidate the session.

 ``` html
 <?xml version="1.0" encoding="UTF-8"?>